“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 Is it a specific talent that you have?
 Are you a sounding board for your friends’ concerns?
 What do people thank you for?
 Appreciation from other people can help fuel your work.

 You may not be able to see your strengths like others do because they come naturally to you.
-Look for common themes in reasons behind why people reach out to you in times of need.
+Look for common reasons why people reach out to you in times of need.

-For example, you might not realize the ways in which you inspire your friends to want to be like you.
+For example, you might not realize how you inspire your friends to want to be like you.

 If you ask your friends directly what they believe your strengths to be, they might say something like, “You are great at being proactive in solving problems, rather than being reactive once a problem occurs.”
 You can tie these strengths into your “why.”

-6. Imagine what you would be doing if you learned that you only had a year left to live.
+6. Imagine what you would be doing if you learned you only had a year to live.

 Most people don't like thinking about death, but death forces us to focus on the truly important things.
-Knowing this often leads you to realize what your “why” is, and allows you to let go of things that are trivial or distracting.
+Knowing this often leads to realizing your “why” and allowing you to let go of trivial or distracting things.

 Death may be the only thing that can give you a clear perspective on the value of your life.
 How do you want people to remember you?

-When people do not feel like they have a sense of direction or purpose, it is because they haven't figured out what’s important to them or what their values are.
+When people do not feel like they have a sense of direction or purpose, they haven't figured out what’s important to them or their values.

-And if you aren't living in line with your own values, whose values or priorities are you living for?
-Discovering your “why” in life means that you have found a way to spend your limited amount of time here on earth well.
+And if you aren't living in line with your values, whose values or priorities are you living for?
+Discovering your “why” in life means you have found a way to spend your limited time here on earth well.

 7. Enumerate the things for which you would be willing to go the extra mile.